• Skip to primary navigation

 I fell in love with Lobster Bisque in Montreal.
 The ones I had there typically had a lot of sherry going on in them.
 And they were topped with crusty, flaky puff pastry.
 The bisque would sort of ooze out the side sometimes.... oh....
 I could go on....

-I was making this Dublin Lawyer and I had a whole lobster carcass and leftover shrimp shells.
+I was making this Dublin Lawyer, and I had a whole lobster carcass and leftover shrimp shells.
 I wasn't going to let that opportunity go to waste!

 Jumbo shirmp and lobster meat in Irish whiskey cream sauce over white rice

-So I decided to make seafood stock and lobster bisque because I had about 5 ounces of extra lobster meat.
-I used frozen lump lobster but you are going to puree it so you could just get the cheaper frozen minced lobster if you want.
+• I used about 5 ounces of frozen lump lobster meat.
+But, you are going to puree it so you could just get the cheaper frozen minced lobster if you want.

 Lobster carcass in stock pot with shrimp shells